Hours (David Bowie album): Recording

 After Bowie completed collaborations with the band Placebo in February and March 1999, he and Gabrels entered Seaview Studios in Bermuda—his new residence after he sold his home in Switzerland—the following month to commence recording.
-Bowie and Gabrels completed most of the work by themselves, although musician Mark Plati and drummer Sterling Campbell, who played on Earthling (1997) and Outside (1995), respectively, returned to contribute.
+Bowie and Gabrels completed most of the work by themselves, although the musician Mark Plati and the drummer Sterling Campbell, who played on Earthling (1997) and Outside (1995), respectively, returned to contribute.
 Other musicians Bowie hired included Mike Levesque on drums and percussion, Everett Bradley on percussion ("Seven"), Chris Haskett on rhythm guitar ("If I'm Dreaming My Life") and Marcus Salisbury on electric bass ("New Angels of Promise").
-Bowie initially wanted R&B trio TLC to perform backing vocals for "Thursday's Child", but the idea was vetoed by Gabrels, who instead hired his friend Holly Palmer; she later joined Bowie's touring band.
+Bowie initially wanted the R&B trio TLC to perform backing vocals for "Thursday's Child", but the idea was vetoed by Gabrels, who instead hired his friend Holly Palmer; she later joined Bowie's touring band.

 In late 1998, Bowie launched a songwriting competition on BowieNet where the winner earned a chance to complete the lyrics for "What's Really Happening?".
 He or she would also earn the chance to be flown to New York to observe the recording session.
 Ohio native Alex Grant was revealed as the winner in January 1999 and was flown to New York for the vocal and overdub session on 24 May, which was broadcast live on BowieNet.
 Grant also contributed backing vocals.
 On the experience, Bowie stated: "The most gratifying part of the evening for me was being able to encourage Alex and his pal Larry to sing on the song that he had written."
-Plati later commended the idea to biographer Marc Spitz, saying that "it was a new way to reach out to his fans".
+Plati later commended the idea to the biographer Marc Spitz, saying that "it was a new way to reach out to his fans".

 Unlike the quick rush of the Earthling sessions, the sessions for Hours were more relaxed and Bowie himself was calmer.
-When speaking with biographer David Buckley, Plati described having leisurely conversations with Bowie and Gabrels about the Internet and contemporary topics of the time.
-Nevertheless, disagreements arose between Bowie and Gabrels regarding the musical direction.
+When speaking with the biographer David Buckley, Plati described having leisurely conversations with Bowie and Gabrels about the Internet and contemporary topics of the time.
+Disagreements arose between Bowie and Gabrels regarding the musical direction.
 The latter wanted to do an Earthling follow-up in a manner similar to Ziggy Stardust (1972) and Aladdin Sane (1973).
 Later on, he revealed that Hours initially sounded like Diamond Dogs (1974).
 He was also frustrated at the hiring of Plati and the demotion of "We All Go Through" and "1917" to B-side status.
-According to O'Leary, the finished album was mixed and mastered by June.
+According to O'Leary, Hours was mixed and mastered by June.